Witiko/doctoral-thesis/main.md

 ← For the maximum dictionary size, only the parameter values were withheld.
 For the case transformations, the parameter only appears in the reference implementation.
 The Unicode locale appears in neither the published works nor in the reference implementation.
 I showed that up to 4\% of word analogy accuracy can depend on the Unicode locale and up to 18\% on the case transformation and the locale.
-I suggested the following default parameter
-values: $n = 3 · 10^5,$ Unicode case-folding, and the locale of the word analogy task.
+I suggested the default parameter values $n = 3 · 10^5,$ Unicode case-folding, and the locale of the word analogy task.

 #### Reproducibility

-[The experimental code for all my experiments is available GitHub.][4]
+[The experimental code for all my experiments is available on GitHub.][4]
 I have also released [the only public implementation of the fastText positional model.][5]

  [4]: https://github.com/MIR-MU/reproducible-ml